Huon Peninsula montane rain forests

 The Huon Peninsula montane rain forests is a tropical moist forest ecoregion in New Guinea.
 The ecoregion covers the mountains of northeastern New Guinea's Huon Peninsula.

 Geography

 The ecoregion is made up of montane rain forests on the Huon Peninsula.
 The montane rain forests occur above 1000 meters elevation on the Peninsula's mountain ranges, which include the Finisterre (to 4,176 m), Saruwaged (to 4,122 m), and Cromwell and Rawlinson ranges.

 Climate

 The ecoregion has a montane tropical rain forest climate.

 Flora

 The ecoregion's forests are of several types, which vary with rainfall, elevation, and underlying soils.
 Lowland hill forests occupy the foothills of the range, forming a transition between the lowland alluvial forests below and the montane forests above.
 Montane rain forests grow between 1000 and 3000 meters elevation.
 Evergreen broadleaf trees are predominant, with conifers occurring above 2000 meters elevation and becoming more abundant at higher elevations.
 Species composition varies with elevation.
 There are also areas of limestone forest.

-The ephiphytic moss Merrilliobryum tanianum is endemic to the ecoregion.
+The epiphytic moss Merrilliobryum tanianum is endemic to the ecoregion.